 9 The Deadly Microbe

-Both the Justinian Plague and the Black Death were caused by the same microbe, Yersinia pestis.
+The same microbe caused both the Justinian Plague and the Black Death, Yersinia pestis.
 Although the strains of each plague differed, both had deadly consequences.
-The Black death, which happened between 1347 and 1351, killed 50 to 200 million Europeans.
+The Black Death, which occurred between 1347 and 1351, killed 50 to 200 million Europeans.
 The earlier Justinian Plague killed up to 100 million people across Europe, Asia, Arabia, and North Africa in 50 years.

 Although roughly 800 years apart, both plagues are known to have been spread by rodents and their fleas, which transferred the deadly bacteria to humans.
 Strains of the original microbes are still carried by rodents today.